gullevek/reverse_geolocate/README.md

--o, --openstreetmap | | Use OpenStreetMap instead of the default google maps -e, --email | email address | For OpenStreetMap with a large number of access -g, --google | Google Maps API Key | If available, to avoid the access limitations to the reverse location lookup -w, --write-settings | | Write the Google API key or the OpenStreetMap email into the settings file -v, --verbose | | More verbose output.
+-o, --openstreetmap | | Use OpenStreetMap instead of the default google maps -e, --email | email address | For OpenStreetMap with a large number of access -g, --google | Google Maps API Key | If available, to avoid the access limitations to the reverse location lookup -r, --read-only | | Read only data from the XMP files and print them out.
+No LR DB connection is done or any map lookups -w, --write-settings | | Write the Google API key or the OpenStreetMap email into the settings file -v, --verbose | | More verbose output.
 Currently not used --debug | | Full detailed debug output.
 Will print out alot of data